qad3n/Qube-Loader/README.md

 unsigned live = mod.rebase(0x00525a30); // static address -> live address
 ```

-## Requirements

-- A copy of the 2013 alpha `Cube.exe` (32-bit).
-The loader is Win32-only by nature; it
-  hooks a Windows binary, so it does not run natively on Linux or macOS.
-On Linux it
-  runs under Wine.
-- CMake 3.16 or newer.
-- A 32-bit C++17 toolchain:
-  - Windows: Visual Studio 2019 or newer (the "Desktop development with C++" workload).
-  - Linux: the mingw-w64 cross toolchain (`i686-w64-mingw32-g++`).
-- Git (the loader and example mod pull MinHook and ImGui as submodules).

 ## Build

 Windows (Visual Studio / MSVC), from a Developer Command Prompt: